 Our goal for this tutorial is to show you how to develop a simple game for the Tiny Arcade that is written entirely in the Arduino IDE.
-Many of our other games have been developed using game engines.
-As effective as this method may be, it is outside the scope of this tutorial.
-While some tasks may become more tedious or time-consuming, the barrier to entry is much lower, allowing users with minimal coding knowledge to begin experimenting with game development in the C language.
-We'll start with some basics and concepts, then work our way up to developing a LITE version of Tiny Brick.
-Let's get started!
+While many of our other games have been developed using game engines, it is outside the scope of this tutorial.

-The image below shows how to reference your header files and your libraries in your code and shows the tabs for your two header files at the top of the editing environment.
-If you cannot see your TinyArcade.h file, you may need to close and reopen your Arduino IDE.
+The image below shows how to reference your header files and your libraries.
+You should be able to see the included header files in the tabs next to your main program at the top of the editing environment.
+If you cannot see the tabs of your header files, you may need to close and reopen your Arduino IDE.

 Once all of the libraries and header files are set up, we'll start by defining any extra pieces we'll need throughout our game code and our setup routine.
 We'll be defining a type that holds information for a sprite, a 2-D image that is a part of the graphics for our game.
-This type needs to hold the code that generates the sprite's pixels, the dimensions of the sprite, the sprite's initial position coordinates, and any other information that may be relevant to your gameplay.
-We'll be using a struct to accomplish this.
-(Read more about structs here.)
+This type needs to hold the information of the sprite's pixels, the dimensions of the sprite, the sprite's initial position coordinates, and any other information that may be relevant to gameplay.
+We'll be using a struct to hold this information.

-For our tutorial's sprite type, we'll define our sprite's initial x and y coordinates, its height and width, and the number of times another sprite has collided with it.
-We will also include an "unsigned" int that references the code used to generate the sprite.
-We will name this type "ts_sprite," which comes at the end as shown above.
-We can now use the type name "ts_sprite" to make a sprite in our code.
+For the Tiny Brick sprite type, we'll define our sprite's initial x and y coordinates, its height and width, the number of times another sprite has collided with it, and an "unsigned" int that will reference a map in GameTutorialSprites.h used to generate the sprite.
+We will name this type ts_sprite, which comes at the end as shown above.
+We can now use the type name ts_sprite to make a sprite in our code.

 We'll then specify our screen as the TinyScreen+ and create the display object.